tud-amr/mpc_planner/README.md

 > **Note:** For some systems detailed instructions are available in the `README.md` inside their packages.

 ## Configuration
 The MPC problem is configured in the solver definition script (e.g., `scripts/generate_<system>_solver.py`).
-The following defines a T-MPC that followsa reference path while avoiding dynamic obstacles.
+The following defines a T-MPC that follows a reference path while avoiding dynamic obstacles.

 ```python
 settings = load_settings() # Load config/settings.yaml